yukithunders/chat-space/README.md

 |group_id||references||null: false, foreign_key: true|

 ###Association
-- belongs_to :group
+- belongs_to :groups
-- belongs_to :user
+- belongs_to :users

 This README would normally document whatever steps are necessary to get the application up and running.